SacHPan/sachinpandey98/README.md

 - 👋 Hi, I’m @sachinpandey98
-- 👀 I’m interested in web && mobile application security
+- 👷‍♂️ I’m interested in web && mobile application security
 - 🌱 I’m currently doing pentesting as private individual
-- 💞️ I’m looking to collaborate on some new project in bash
+- 💞️ I’m looking to collaborate on some new project in bash I'm still practising a lot.
 - 📫 How to reach me : join me on twitter the link is in bio.
+- 😇 Achievement : I'm acknowledged by google, mozilla, pininterest, paxful, etc.

 <!---
 sachinpandey98/sachinpandey98 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.